 Every minute of the day we throw away 3 million face masks.
 Many end up as potentially toxic micro- and nanoplastic or carriers for other toxicants in the environment, researchers warn.

-Recent studies estimate that we use an astounding 129 billion face masks globally every month – that is 3 million a minute.
+Recent studies estimate that due to the COVID pandemic, we use an astounding 129 billion face masks globally every month – that is 3 million a minute.
 Most of them are disposable face masks made from plastic microfibers.

 “With increasing reports on inappropriate disposal of masks, it is urgent to recognize this potential environmental threat and prevent it from becoming the next plastic problem,” researchers warn in a comment in the scientific journal Frontiers of Environmental Science & Engineering.